ashok7507/AWS-Devops-Questions/README.md

 23. What is auto scaling and types of auto scaling?
 24. What happens when you stop and start an EC2 instance?
 25. What is the difference between stop, reboot, and terminate?
+26. How do you secure your aws RDS logs.
 ---
 ## IAM